WUSTL-Biol4220/home/how_to_guide.md

 ## Create a GitHub Personal Authentication Token (PAT)

+*WARNING: you will not be able to register a PAT on your VM until after you have completed the `git` lab (Lab 03)*

 GitHub uses Personal Authentication Tokens (or PATs) to control access to different GitHub resources (e.g. repositories) for each GitHub users.
 PATs function very similarly to passwords, except each PAT may (1) grant access to different resources and (2) have a different expiration date.

 In general, you will need to create a PAT and register it on your VM to use GitHub through your VM.
 (You are free to configure your VM to authenticate with GitHub in an alternative manner if you prefer.)